Hypejoy/DiscordBotJS/README.md

 # DiscordBotJS

-A simple Discord Bot with a .txt file to extend out simple responses.
+A simple Discord Bot with a .txt file to send out simple responses and server greetings.

 # Clone or Download